 It is a continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
 Code Pipeline automates the build, test, and deploy phases of your release process every time there is a code change, based on the release model you define.
 It can also integrate with GitHub to pull the code.

-If you have any project or any new initiative in mind for your organization, where you are looking for adoption Cloud Native Architecture then feel free to contact us for our expert services around this area.
+If you have any project or any new initiative in mind for your organization, where you are looking for adoption Cloud Native Architecture then feel free to contact us for our DevOps Tools expert services .

 Follow us on LinkedIn for more updates on DevOps Tools.